13 Things to Do in Dubai in October

 • Cameras are not allowed on the race tracks.

-• If you can, don't forget to pack a small pair of binoculars in your suitcase.
+• If possible, don’t forget to pack a small pair of binoculars in your suitcase.

-Book a camel ride in the Al Marmoom oasis
+Book a camel ride through the Al Marmoom Oasis

 9. Celebrate Oktoberfest under the palm trees